Here is a piece of advice from a seasoned UAE resident: the summer is not your enemy.

 Those who love to eat out also have a lot to look forward to during the hotter months.

-With the industry’s “off season” already under way, this is a time where you will find new venues quietly opening up as part of their soft launch phase, such as Toto, the fine-dining Italian restaurant backed by Cristiano Ronaldo and Rafael Nadal.
+With the industry’s “off season” already underway, this is a time when you will find new venues quietly opening up as part of their soft launch phase.

-This also a time to go on your very own UAE Michelin restaurant trail before you are faced with a waiting list during busy season.
+This is also a great time to embark on your very own UAE Michelin restaurant trail before you're faced with a waiting list during busy season.

 7. Go on that great UAE road trip